-GLRI-funded projects improved native plant communities on the island.
+GLRI-funded projects improved native plant communities on the island along with three other islands within the river: Little Blueberry, Blueberry, and Boom Islands.
 These native plants, such as shrubs, and trees, also provide better protection for populations of nesting bird species.
 The Great Lakes Commission, U.S. Army Corps of Engineers, and Ecology and the Environment Inc., supported projects to increase native plant numbers.

 We are seeing the results of these projects.
 Bird surveys conducted during spring migration, breeding season, and fall migration showed increased bird species diversity, abundance, and habitat use.
 Rookery surveys were also conducted to monitor nesting activity on Strawberry Island.
 Results showed a significant increase in nests, which nearly doubled from 2015 to 2017.

 The project addressed the following BUIs:

 The Menominee and Park Mill dams were constructed in the 1920s to produce hydropower for industries in the cities of Marinette and Menominee, but they also created a barrier to lake sturgeon accessing the river for spawning and habitat.